| divide_plot | R Documentation |

 corner_plot_ID |

-If dealing with multiple plots : a vector indicating plot IDs for corners. |
+If dealing with several plots: a vector indicating plot IDs for corners. |

 tree_plot_ID |

-If dealing with multiple plots : a vector indicating tree plot IDs. |
+If dealing with several plots: a vector indicating tree plot IDs. |

-centred_grid |
+sd_coord |

-If corner coordinates in the projected coordinate system are supplied (proj_coord), projected coordinates of subplot corners are calculated by a bilinear interpolation in relation with relative coordinates of plot corners.
+If corner coordinates in the projected coordinate system are provided (proj_coord), projected coordinates of subplot corners are calculated by a bilinear interpolation in relation with relative coordinates of plot corners.
 Be aware that this bilinear interpolation only works if the plot in the relative coordinates system is rectangular (ie, has 4 right angles).

-If tree_data isn't supplied, returns a data-frame containing as many rows as there are corners corresponding to the subplots, and the following columns :
+$sub_corner_coord: a data-frame containing as many rows as there are corners corresponding to the subplots, and the following columns :

-: The automatically generated subplot code, using the following rule : subplot_X_Y
+subplot_ID: The automatically generated subplot code, using the following rule : subplot_X_Y

-: the relative X-axis and Y-axis coordinates of subplots corners.
+x_rel and y_rel : the relative X-axis and Y-axis coordinates of subplots corners.

-Arthur PERE, Arthur BAILLY
+Arthur PERE, Arthur BAILLY, John L. GODLEE

 # One plot with repeated measurements of each corner